-- Table E2 also includes a number of categories, against which we record Northern Powergrid's environmental performance. - We recorded seven incidents requiring reporting to the Environment Agency (none of the incidents resulted in civil sanction); all in Yorkshire in 2019/20.
-All of these relate to fluid filled cables and all incidents were appropriately addressed in consultation with the Environment Agency. - On SF6 leakage, Table E2 records SF6 emitted as a proportion of the total gas bank.
+- Table E2 also includes a number of categories, against which we record Northern Powergrid's environmental performance. - We recorded six incidents requiring reporting to the Environment Agency (none of the incidents resulted in civil sanction); all in Yorkshire in 2020/21 and all related to fluid filled cables.
+All incidents were appropriately addressed in consultation with the Environment Agency. - On SF6 leakage, Table E2 records SF6 emitted as a proportion of the total gas bank.
 We have updated the amount of our overall gas bank with the net asset additions in each licence.
-We have also applied the amount of gas emissions, which we record on our source systems, and the table calculates a gas emitted ratio of 0.09% in Northeast and 0.25% in Yorkshire in 2019/20.
-This represents an improvement in the Northeast and a very slight increase in Yorkshire.
-We will continue to utilise our SF6 camera to further reduce our SF6 loss in both licence areas. - Moving on to the fluid used statistics; we record circuit kilometres, oil fluid litres and the amounts of oil top ups and recoveries.
+We have also applied the amount of gas emissions, which we record on our source systems, and the table calculates a gas emitted ratio of 0.14% in Northeast and 0.25% in Yorkshire in 2020/21.
+This represents a slight reduction in performance in the Northeast and no movement in Yorkshire.
+We will continue to utilise our SF6 camera to further reduce our SF6 loss in both licence areas. - For fluid used statistics we record circuit kilometres, oil fluid litres and the amounts of oil top ups and recoveries.
 In order to calculate the fluid totals, we calculate the average value for litre per km for each cable core and voltage, taking account of a range of variables, including cable type, cable manufacturers' specifications and different types of site works.
 We have taken the circuit lengths of oil-filled cable at each voltage, using data taken from the asset register. - We have also reported the audited values for net fluid used for top ups and fluid recovered that are recorded on our source systems.
-When these are entered on to Table E2, the result is that our ratios of fluid tops ups to the total in service is 0.77% for Northeast and 2.49% for Yorkshire in 2019/20.
-This represents an increase in performance in the Northeast and slight reduction in performance in Yorkshire.
+When these are entered on to Table E2, the result is that our ratios of fluid tops ups to the total in service is 0.65% for Northeast and 2.21% for Yorkshire in 2019/20.
+This represents a increase in our performance in both the Northeast and Yorkshire.